rioarifando/rio-academic-website/content/event/example/index.md

   meaningful information from raw data.
 Based on such issue, the theme for SIET 2019 will be "Sustainable information engineering and technology for applied data analytics in industry and education sectors."
-location: Aruna Senggigi Resort & Convention, Senggigi, Kabupaten Lombok Barat, West Nusa Tenggara, Indonesia.
+location: West Nusa Tenggara, Indonesia.
 date: 2019-09-28T13:00:00.000Z
 all_day: false
 event: SIET Conference